Dave-team/Knowledge-base/Business principles.md

 - Ideally, you should always have a strategic opinion on matters.
 And then you're also able to argument for that opinion
 - Finding quick solutions to problem: strong critical thinking skills combined with resourcefulness to solve problems.
 - Being able to speak on the spot – i.e. respond to random questions/comments
+- Be proactive
+- Take complete ownership
+- Give lots of honest feedback